-The SIDDHARTA setup was installed on $DA\Phi NE$ in late summer 2008, and the period till the end of 2008 was used to debug and optimize the setup performances (degrader optimization included).
-The kaonic atoms measurements were done in 2009 and data analysis followed in the coming years.
+The SIDDHARTA setup was installed on DA Φ NE in late summer 2008, and the period till the end of 2008 was used to debug and optimize the setup performances (degrader optimization included).
+The kaonic atoms measurements were done in 2009 and data analysis followed in the coming years, which produced the most precise measurement of kaonic hydrogen 1) and measurements of kaonic helium 32) and 43), 4).
+Kaonic deuterium could not be measured by SIDDHARTA.